Nomination Guidelines and Award Conditions

 Service is defined in the Collective Agreement between Brock University and the Brock University Faculty Association as:

 participation in University, Faculty, Departmental and Union committees; counselling students on academic matters; service on and recognition by regional, national and international committees and other organizations; including: professional organizations; general administrative duties and administrative duties unique to a candidate’s Faculty; community service in which the individual has made an essentially non-remunerative contribution by virtue of special academic competence; and administrative and non-teaching/research responsibilities within the University and the Union.
 (Article 24.02.c)

-2019: Jason Hawreliak, Centre for Digital Humanities
+2019: Jason Hawreliak, Department of Digital Humanities

 Full-time members of the Faculty of Humanities are eligible.
 There will be two awards given: one for a junior faculty member, and one for a senior faculty member.

 - Junior faculty: untenured, full-time faculty with a minimum of two years of service at Brock.

 A nomination shall remain in competition for two years.
 Unsuccessful nominees may withdraw their application from consideration for the second year or may update their dossiers.
 After two competitions, unsuccessful nominees may be renominated through the usual nomination process.

 Faculty members are to be nominated by two members of the Faculty of Humanities at Brock.
 The completed nomination form and the supporting documentation listed on page 3 of the Nomination Form should be submitted electronically to the Dean, Faculty of Humanities.